garylip/challenge/mobile.md

 ## Technical Requirements

+* Best architecture must be applied
 * Source code must be stored in a Git repository (you can send us GitHub or BitBucket repo link)
   * We only accept GitHub and BitBucket repositories, other Git repo hosting services or ZIP archives are not accepted
 * App should cache deliveries (either use local database or local persistent storage)
-* Should implement pagination, retrieve up to 20 items per page
+* Should implement pagination, retrieve up to 5 items per page and at most 5 pages.
+Simply reuse the same API provided and assume the response has new sets of data.
 * Code should be testable
 * Candidates are free to use any libraries